The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 Fig.10 The influence of different focus positions on cutting quality

-- Nitrogen is mainly used in stainless steel plate cutting without oxidation and galvanized sheet metal cutting without slag;
+Nitrogen is mainly utilized in the cutting of stainless steel plates without oxidation and galvanized sheet metal without slag.

-- The air is mainly used for aluminum and galvanized steel plate cutting without slag and ordinary non-metal cutting.
+Air is primarily used for cutting aluminum and galvanized steel without slag and for cutting ordinary non-metals.

 The air pressure condition of the nozzle outlet during processing is shown in the following table: